TheHmm/ai-anxieties-audio/README.md

-# Mumories
+# The Hmm's audio repository for AI anxieties

-Node application that serves a set of webpages statically, that display an arxhive stored on a json file on disk and a web UI to record and submit audio annotations to this archive.
+Node application that serves a set of webpages statically, that display an arxhive stored on a json file on disk and a web UI to record and submit audio files.

 File server is Express
 Template engine is EJS